Skip to main content

 • A properties file that stores a small amount of metadata for disaster recovery purposes (<1KB).

-The total blob store storage size is therefore approximately the total size of all of your components plus an allowance for the properties files and the block size of your storage device.
+The total blob store storage size is approximately the total size of all of your components plus an allowance for the properties files and the block size of your storage device.

 On average, the allowance will be 1.5 * # of components * block size.